tomoko-tiba/-PComp-Final/README.md

 ### Speech recognition API

 The HTTP request library of Processing was used to make POST requests in Processing.
-There were also a number of difficulties in this process, such as incorrect conversion of text encoding formats and inaccurate recognition of the recording format.
+There were many difficulties in this process, , such as incorrect conversion of text encoding formats and inaccurate recognition of the recording format.
 However, as this part is not part of physical computing, I will briefly document the process in this section：

 1. Record ( processing minim Library )
 2. Audio to text（Baidu Voice Recognition Api）
    - 1537 for Chinese, 1737 for English, translates to Chinese when English is entered（Baidu Translation api）
 3. Analysis of textual emotions（Baidu Conversational emotion recognition Api）

 Sources :